 It also provides flexibility regarding when deliveries are made and picked up.
 You can work with delivery times that fit around regular business hours rather than waiting until late at night or early morning for a particular day’s pick-up.

-In addition, LTL freight shipping allows you to reduce the carbon footprint from all your deliveries in a given day which is suitable for building a sustainable future since it considers the environmental impact of what we do as businesses and individuals daily.
+In addition, LTL freight shipping or LTL trucking allows you to reduce the carbon footprint from all your deliveries in a given day which is suitable for building a sustainable future since it considers the environmental impact of what we do as businesses and individuals daily.
 Making these decisions can help retailers go forward with how they conduct their business operations on a larger scale.
 But more importantly, it’s providing an example for others to look at where products come from and how they get there so that everyone benefits along the way.